 DHS calculates the benefit amounts for the 2022-2023 Pre-6 P-EBT program using a formula.
 This formula was developed to meet federal requirements and provide maximum benefits for families.
 DHS calculated the benefit amounts for September 2022 through January 2023 as $37.55.
 Benefits for future months are still being determined.

 For May 2023, the benefit amount will be adjusted.
-This is because the federal government is ending the COVID-19 PHE partway through the month.
-The PHE ends on May 11, 2023.
+This is because the federal government ended the COVID-19 PHE partway through the month.
+The PHE ended on May 11, 2023.

 |Eligible month||Benefits issued|